Recruitment, Selection and Vetting Policy

 Disqualification checks are required for all candidates who are seeking work which involves 'relevant childcare roles', such as:

 For candidates who do not work in these ‘relevant childcare roles’, we will not conduct disqualification checks.
-For example, the following roles are not covered, staff who:
+For example, staff who do the following are not covered:

 children above reception age; or